spectrocloud/librarium/packages/docs/content/09-registries-and-packs/6-oci-registry.md

 Spectro Cloud leverages OCI registries to run a “filesystem bundle” that is unpacked on disk.
 Open container initiative is an open governance structure to create open industry standards around container formats and runtimes.
 We support all OCI Registries which are compliant with OCI.

 # Instructions to Setup OCI Registry:
-* Login as Tenant Admin
+* Login as Tenant Admin.
-* Click On Registries to open Manage Registries
+* Click On Registries to open Manage Registries.
-* Select the OCI Registries tab and click Add New OCI Registry button
+* Select the OCI Registries tab and click Add New OCI Registry button.
-* Provide the following information to the Add OCI registry wizard,
+* Provide the following information to the Add OCI registry wizard:
   * Name: An unique registry name
-  * OCI Authentication type: Basic and ECR based OCI Authentication.
+  * OCI Authentication type: Basic and ECR based OCI Authentication

 **BASIC Authentication**

-To configure the Basic OCI Authentication for your OCI registry,
+To configure the Basic OCI Authentication for your OCI registry:
 * Provide the unique Name, Endpoint, User Name, and Password.
 * Click on confirm to complete the registry creation process.